-Measures of serious complications are drawn from the Agency for Healthcare Research and Quality (AHRQ) Patient Safety Indicators (PSIs).
+Measures of serious complications are drawn from the CMS Patient Safety Indicators (PSIs).
 The overall score for serious complications is based on how often adult patients had certain serious, but potentially preventable, complications related to medical or surgical inpatient hospital care.
-This composite or summary measure is based on the following measures:
+This composite (or summary) measure – Patient Safety and Adverse Events Composite – is based on the following measures:

-- Collapsed lung that results from medical treatment (Iatrogenic pneumothorax, adult)
+- (PSI 6) Collapsed lung that results from medical treatment (iatrogenic pneumothorax)

-- Blood clots, in the lung or a large vein, after surgery (perioperative pulmonary embolism or deep vein thrombosis rate)
+- (PSI 12) Blood clots, in the lung or a large vein, after surgery (perioperative pulmonary embolism or deep vein thrombosis)

-- A wound that splits open after surgery (postoperative wound dehiscence)
+- (PSI 14) An abdominal or pelvic wound that splits open after surgery (postoperative wound dehiscence)

-- Accidental cuts and tears (accidental puncture or laceration)
+- (PSI 15) Accidental cuts and tears requiring a corrective procedure after abdominal or pelvic surgery (unrecognized abdominopelvic accidental puncture or laceration)

-The Serious Complications measure applies only to Medicare beneficiaries enrolled in Original Medicare who were discharged from a hospital that was paid through the Inpatient Prospective Payment System (IPPS) after the beneficiary had an inpatient stay.
+The measures of serious complications apply only to Medicare beneficiaries enrolled in Original Medicare who were discharged from a hospital that was paid through the Inpatient Prospective Payment System (IPPS) after the beneficiary had an inpatient stay.
 Non-Medicare patients and beneficiaries enrolled in Medicare managed care plans are also excluded from the data.

 Where the information comes from

-CMS calculates the indicators of patient safety data from the claims hospitals submit for Medicare beneficiaries enrolled in Original Medicare.
-The rate for each PSI is calculated by dividing the actual number of outcomes at each hospital by the number of eligible discharges for that measure at each hospital, multiplied by 1,000.
-The composite value reported on Hospital Compare is the weighted averages of the component indicators.
-PSI data are only calculated for hospitals that are paid through the IPPS, which excludes critical access hospitals (CAHs), long-term care hospitals (LTCHs), Maryland waiver hospitals, cancer hospitals, children's inpatient facilities, rural health clinics, federally qualified health centers, inpatient psychiatric hospitals, inpatient rehabilitation facilities, Veterans Administration/ Department of Defense hospitals, and religious, non-medical health care institutions.
+CMS calculates the patient safety indicators from the claims hospitals submit for Medicare beneficiaries enrolled in Original Medicare.
+Before risk adjustment and smoothing (see “Risk Adjustment” section below), the rate for each PSI is calculated by dividing the actual number of outcomes at each hospital by the number of eligible discharges for that measure at each hospital, multiplied by 1,000; the CMS PSI 90 composite value is the weighted average of the component indicators.
+PSI data are only calculated for hospitals that are paid through the Inpatient Prospective Payment System (IPPS), which excludes critical access hospitals (CAHs), long-term care hospitals (LTCHs), cancer hospitals, children's inpatient facilities, rural health clinics, federally qualified health centers, inpatient psychiatric hospitals, inpatient rehabilitation facilities, Veterans Administration/ Department of Defense hospitals, and religious, non-medical health care institutions.

 The measures of serious complications reported on Hospital Compare are risk adjusted to account for differences in hospital patients’ characteristics.
 In addition, the rates reported on Hospital Compare are “smoothed” to reflect the fact that measures for small hospitals are measured less accurately (i.e., are less reliable) than for larger hospitals.